Challenging project helps to meet the world’s increasing steel demand

-The Hay Point terminal serves eight coal mines in central Queensland with an integrated rail-port network.
-The terminal has rail facilities for unloading coal from the mines, onshore stockpile yards, and offshore wharves.
+The Hay Point terminal serves eight metallurgical coal mines in central Queensland with an integrated rail-port network.
+The terminal has rail facilities for unloading the metallurgical coal from the mines, onshore stockpile yards, and offshore wharves.

 The offshore wharves are served by a conveyer system, supported on jetties that run out to sea and enable ship loading in deep water.
 The $2.45 billion expansion presented several construction challenges that the execution team successfully resolved, including:

 - Working under difficult conditions 1.2 miles (2 kilometers) offshore

-- Reclaiming some 25 acres (more than 10 hectares) of land adjacent to the existing stockyard area
+- Reclaiming some 25 acres (over 10 hectares) of land adjacent to the existing stockyard area

 - Dredging in an environmentally sensitive manner to remove silt, clay, and hard rock to make way for the new berth